What is it about at sixth form level?

-In this course, you will study the conceptual framework of computational thinking and begin learning the skills of programming.
+In this course, you will study computational thinking and learn the skills of programming.
 You will learn to analyse a problem by identifying its component parts, use algorithms to describe problems, identify the components of a solution to a problem and determine the order of the steps needed to solve a problem.
 Alongside the study of formal aspects of computing, you will also examine a range of legal and moral issues such as how social media has led to concerns being raised over privacy and whether computers will make too many people redundant.

 Why study it and what skills does it develop?

 The course will develop your skills across a broad range of areas.
 Through learning the fundamental principles and concepts of computer science you will develop the ability to thinking creatively, innovatively and analytically about how to solve computational problems.
 The challenge of writing a program in the upper sixth year will then give you valuable practical experience of problem-solving.
 The study of the moral and legal opportunities and risks of digital technology will give you a good understanding of important issues that are of relevance across a wide range of other subjects and future workplaces.

 What prior knowledge and skills are required?

 The course requires a good grounding in computer science.
 It is not suitable for beginners.
 You either need GCSE Computer Science or good experience programming in languages such as Python, C, Visual Basic, and so on.
 The abstract and logical nature of the course means that students will also need to have at least a grade 7 in Maths (I)GCSE.

 How is the course assessed?